invisiblecode2025/Inventory-Management-system/README.md

 This Inventory Management System leverages Clean Architecture and the MVVM pattern to ensure a clean, maintainable, and scalable codebase.
 The chosen technologies and tools further enhance the system's robustness and ease of development.

-Feel free to explore the codebase and contribute to the project.
-If you have any questions or need assistance, please open an issue or contact the project maintainers.

-Feel free to customize this README file to better suit your project and specific details.
-If you have any other questions or need further assistance, feel free to ask!